tsa-dom/cyber-security-base/README.md

       npm install

-You can start the application in one of the following commands
+You can start the application with the one of the following commands

       npm run dev